vaadin/addressbook-portlet/README.md

 `mvn package -Pproduction`

+Deploy all wars `addressbook-grid/target/address-book-grid.war`, `addressbook-form/target/address-book-form.war`
-Deploy both `portlet-address-book.war` and `vaadin-portlet-static.war` from `/target` folder to your web server / portal.
+and `addressbook-bundle/target/vaadin-portlet-static.war` folder to your web server / portal.

 ## Notes about the project